falloutb1tch/Movie_Project/README.md

 ## Data Preparation

 Our team moved through the three aforementioned data sources, standardizing and cleaning up the data as needed.
 Both Pandas and SQL was employed for this.
+More specifically, our first set of data was subset by popularity, so that we would only be dealing with the most popular (and thusly most successful) movies in our data.
+We did this by finding the mean vote count average and then excluding those that fell below that marker - meaning that if fewer people went to see (and therefore voted on) a movie, we didn't care about it.
+Our second set of data was budgetary in nature, and therefore was not especially subset; low-budget or high-budget all mattered to us.
+Our third data set, tables from a SQL database, were joined per what we needed and those that were useless to us were discarded as we turned the SQL tables into a functioning Pandas dataframe to be joined with the rest of the information.

 ## Analysis and Recommendations
 # Recommendation 1